nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User finds a student.
+1. User provides details of the student.
-2. EduContacts displays the student.
+2. EduContacts displays the student and their details.

    Use case ends.